William Heirens: Stolen items

-Police searches (without a warrant) of Heirens's residence and college dormitory found other items that earned publicity.
-Notably recovered was a scrapbook containing pictures of Nazi officials that belonged to a war veteran, Harry Gold, that was taken when Heirens burgled his place the night Suzanne Degnan was killed.
-Gold lived in the vicinity of the Degnans.
-This, once again, put Heirens in the circle of suspicion.
+Warrantless police searches of Heirens' residence and college dormitory found other items that earned publicity, such as a scrapbook containing pictures of Nazi officials that was stolen when Heirens burgled a residence on the night when Suzanne Degnan was killed.
+The scrapbook's owner Harry Gold resided in the vicinity of the Degnans' house.

-Also in Heirens's possession was a stolen copy of Psychopathia Sexualis (1886), Richard von Krafft-Ebing's famous study of sexual deviance.
-In addition, among Heirens's belongings police discovered a stolen medical kit, but they announced that the medical instruments could not be linked to the murders.
-No trace of biological material such as blood, skin or hair were found on the tools.
-Moreover, no biological material of the victims was found on Heirens himself or any of his clothes.
-The medical kit tools were considered to be too fine and small to be used for dissection.
-Instead, Heirens had used the four-inch-long medical kit to alter the war bonds he stole.
+Also in Heirens' possession was a stolen copy of Psychopathia Sexualis (1886), Richard von Krafft-Ebing's famous study of sexual deviance.
+Police also discovered a stolen medical kit, but they announced that the medical instruments could not be linked to the murders.
+No trace of biological material such as blood, skin or hair was found on the tools, and no biological material of the victims was found on Heirens himself or on any of his clothes.
+The medical tools were considered too fine and small to have been used for dissection.
+Heirens had used the medical kit to alter war bonds that he had stolen.

-A gun was found in his possession that was linked to a shooting.
-A Colt Police Positive revolver had been stolen in a burglary at the apartment of Guy Rodrick on December 3, 1945.
-Two nights later, a bullet crashed through the closed eighth-floor apartment window of Marion Caldwell, wounding her.
-Heirens had that gun in his possession and, according to the Chicago Police Department, the bullet that injured Caldwell was linked through ballistics to that same gun.
+A Colt Police Positive revolver stolen from a home on December 3, 1945 was found in Heirens' possession.
+Two nights after the theft, a woman had been shot through her apartment window.
+Police used ballistic analysis to match the bullet to the gun.

 Eyewitness

-A witness told police he saw a figure walking toward the Degnan residence with a shopping bag; he described the man as 5 feet, 9 inches tall, 170 pounds, 35 years old, and wearing a light-colored fedora and a dark overcoat, but could not make out the man's face.
-The witness did not recognize a photo of Heirens as showing the man he saw, but a few days later he identified Heirens in person at a court hearing.
+A witness told police that he had seen a figure walking toward the Degnan residence with a shopping bag.
+The witness described the man as 5 feet, 9 inches tall, 170 pounds, 35 years old and wearing a light-colored fedora and a dark overcoat, but the witness could not discern the man's face.
+The witness could not identify Heirens from a photo as the man whom he had seen, but a few days later, he identified Heirens in person at a court hearing.
 Before the trial, inconsistencies in the witness's original statement had led many to dismiss his evidence.
-In court it was pointed out that the witness told police that darkness had prevented his seeing the man's face, while in court he testified that he had seen Heirens walk in front of a car's headlights.
+The witness had told police that darkness had prevented him from seeing the man's face, but in court he testified that he had seen Heirens walk in front of a car's headlights.